RindusIoTJam/DoorPI/README.md

 # DoorPI

-TODO: Update to new code

 ## Abstract

-Use a RaspberryPi Zero W to detect a ring at a remote door bell and open also the door remotely.
+Use a RaspberryPi Zero W (rpi0w) to detect a ring at a remote door bell and open also the door remotely.

-##### Prerequisites
+## Prerequisites

-- RaspberryPi Zero W w/ Raspbian installed and remotely accessable with the to-be-build DoorPI-HAT connected
+- RaspberryPi Zero W w/ Raspbian installed, the to-be-build DoorPI-HAT (TODO) installed and connected to some wifi.
-- Slack 'webhook access token'
-- git / python / pip / virtualenv installed on agent and server
+- git / python / pip / virtualenv installed on Raspbian.

+### Optional

+- Slack 'webhook access token' for [Slack](https://slack.com) integration
+- Sentry DSN for [Sentry.io](https://sentry.io) integration

-## Agent
+## Agent Installation

-The agent sits near the bell with the door opening button and detects a ring, sends a message to slack and eventually handles a open-door event.
+The agent sits near the bell with the physical door open button, detects a ring, sends a message to slack and eventually handles a open-door event by flipping a relays.

-### Installation

 Connect to the rpi0w by ssh and change to a directory where you want the agent to reside, e.g. inside `/usr/local` with